Longlegs

 Camera Work

 The camera movements are deliberately slow and methodical.
 This isn’t a film that rushes through its scares.
 Instead, it lingers, making you hyper-aware of the smallest details in the frame.
 There’s a lot of tension built through long takes and tracking shots, where the camera follows a character down a hallway or into a room, making you feel like you’re being pulled along with them.
+When things do escalate, the camera reflects that chaos.
+Handheld shots and sudden pans add to the feeling of disorientation, especially during the film’s most intense sequences.
+It’s a mix of control and unpredictability that keeps you on edge throughout.

-Here’s where Longlegs gets interesting.
 The film was shot primarily on ARRI ALEXA Mini LF cameras for the digital footage and supplemented with ARRICAM Lite for sequences that required a more textured, filmic look.
 The combination gives the film a unique visual dynamic that shifts depending on the mood of the scene.

 While the technical execution is impressive, the frequent changes in aspect ratio were a gamble that didn’t fully pay off for me.
 Switching between widescreen and 4:3 seemed to be aiming for a thematic point, but it often felt like a stylistic choice that called too much attention to itself.

-Use of Space and Environment
+Use of Space & Environment

 This is where Longlegs really shines.
 The way the environments are used to heighten the tension is brilliant.
 The sprawling, barren fields feel isolating, while the tight, suffocating interiors make you hyper-aware of every creak and shadow.
-The framing often leaves negative space, daring you to look for something lurking in the background—or to brace yourself for something that never comes.
+The framing often leaves negative space, daring you to look for something lurking in the background or to brace yourself for something that never comes.

 It’s a clever way to keep the audience on edge without needing constant action or effects.
 The environments feel alive, almost as if they’re part of the horror themselves.

-Consistency and Intent
+Consistency & Intent

 The cinematography in Longlegs is clearly ambitious, but it’s not always consistent.
 At its best, it draws you into the story and amplifies the dread.
 At its worst, it feels like it’s trying too hard to be different, which ends up pulling you out of the experience.
-The constant changes in frame dimensions are the biggest offender—they make it hard to stay fully immersed in the world of the film.
+The constant changes in frame dimensions are the biggest offender, they make it hard to stay fully immersed in the world of the film.

 That said, I can respect the intent.
 It’s clear that the filmmakers wanted the cinematography to feel like a character in its own right, and there are definitely moments where it succeeds.
 It’s just not as seamless or cohesive as it could have been.